Shabbat at The Kitchen

 Click here to purchase your very own copy

-We sing rare and beautiful Sephardi and Ashkenazi melodies and prayers, accompanied by two ouds, the best percussionist in the land, not to mention a suite of talented Gen X and Millenials.
+We sing rare and beautiful Sepharadi and Ashkenazi melodies and prayers, accompanied by two ouds, the best percussionist in the land, not to mention a suite of talented Gen X and Millennials.
 Kitchen-ites, musicians, and clergy from many backgrounds all sit and pray together.
 And this year, we’re taking this tradition and accessibility further than ever with a completely reimagined Kitchen Siddur.

 We wanted to give you a snapshot of what we’ve built so we made this live recording (read: no overdubs) for you.
 We hope you like it but we still think you need to come to experience it for yourself.